There are two types of diabetes mellitus

 The most common complication of insulin treatment is low blood glucose levels (hypoglycemia Hypoglycemia Hypoglycemia is abnormally low levels of sugar (glucose) in the blood.
 Hypoglycemia is most often caused by medications taken to control diabetes.
 Much less common causes of hypoglycemia include... read more ).
 Hypoglycemia occurs more often in people who try to strictly control blood glucose levels.

 Symptoms of mild or moderate hypoglycemia include headache, sweating, palpitations, light-headedness, blurred vision, agitation, and confusion.
 Symptoms of more severe hypoglycemia include seizures and loss of consciousness.
 In older people, hypoglycemia may cause stroke-like symptoms.

 People who have frequent hypoglycemia may be unaware of hypoglycemic episodes because they no longer experience symptoms (hypoglycemia unawareness).

 Doctors teach people how to recognize symptoms of hypoglycemia and how to treat these symptoms.
 Usually, a person can eat something sweet such as candy or juice to raise their blood glucose level quickly.
 People may also carry glucose tablets to take in the event of hypoglycemia.
-Because people with hypoglycemia may be too confused to recognize they are hypoglycemic, it is important for other members of their household to be familiar with signs of hypoglycemia.
+Because people with hypoglycemia may be too confused to recognize they are hypoglycemic, it is important for other members of their household and trusted others to be familiar with signs of hypoglycemia.